jordanbaird/Ice/README.md

 Ice is a powerful menu bar management tool.
 While its primary function is hiding and showing menu bar items, it aims to cover a wide variety of additional features to make it one of the most versatile menu bar tools available.

+## Differences from jordanbaird-ice
+### Current
+- MenuBarOverlayPanel (appearance changer) is now .stationary, and hides by setting alphaValue to 0 when AXObserver detects mission control.
+- That's about it for now other than a lot of code refactors

+### Planned
+- Creating a MenuBarOverlayPanel for each space to skip the required fade in.
+- More shapes for menu bar including notch-shape

 ![Banner](https://github.com/user-attachments/assets/4423085c-4e4b-4f3d-ad0f-90a217c03470)

 [![Download](https://img.shields.io/badge/download-latest-brightgreen?style=flat-square)](https://github.com/jordanbaird/Ice/releases/latest)